tasket/wyng-backup/README.md

 ### Introduction

-Wyng is able to deliver faster, more efficient incremental backups for logical volumes.
-It accesses logical volume *metadata* (instead of re-scanning data over and over) to instantly find which *data* has changed since the last backup.
+Wyng is able to deliver faster, more efficient incremental backups for logical volumes and disk images.
+It accesses volume *metadata* (instead of re-scanning data for each backup) to instantly find which *data* has changed since the last backup.
 Combined with a Time Machine style storage format, it can also prune older backups from the archive very quickly, meaning you only ever have to do a full backup once and can send incremental backups to the same archive indefinitely